 Companies now have to provide extensive reports for regulators and stakeholders.
 Sustainability reporting software saves hundreds of hours on gathering the required data and making the calculations.
 To explain how such systems work, let’s take the case of CEMAsys, a sustainability reporting tool developed by MindK, which is now used by more than 250 major corporations across the world.

 Reporting emissions is the main purpose behind sustainability reporting software.
 Greenhouse Gas (GHG) Protocol provides the scientific foundation for various emission factors that need to be accounted for.

 Self-assessment surveys are the most common tool for sustainability reporting.
 For this purpose, CEMAsys includes a ton of customizable survey templates.
 Simply select the emission factors that are relevant to your company, save the form, and reuse it later.

 As emission reporting is done by different departments, there should be an ability to automatically send the report forms by email.
 Our application allows people to fill in all the relevant information without logging into the system.

 The information is then captured and added to a common database.
 When developing CEMAsys, we used an open-source relational database called PostgreSQL.
 It supports a huge number of formulas, data types, properties, relations between tables, and multiprocessing, which all improve performance in calculation-heavy apps.

-The gathered data is used for analytics and later data visualization.
+The gathered data is used for data analytics and visualization.
 Users may choose relevant information from the past and visualize the effect of various factors on long-term sustainability.
 For easier understanding, this type of software should feature lots of customizable charts and graphs.